xNok/dides/README.md

 - `POST /deploy/progress` - Manually progress deployment
 - `POST /deploy/rollback` - Manually trigger rollback

-### Assumptions made, design decisions, notes, thoughts etc
+### Assumptions Made, Design Decisions, Notes, and Thoughts

-* Decouple Inventory and Instance update from the deployment management
+* Decouple inventory and instance updates from deployment management
-  * Applying updates can be slow or unreliable thus it is better to get the big picture each time we decide to progress the deployment
+  * Applying updates can be slow or unreliable, so it is better to get the big picture each time we decide to progress the deployment
-  * Instance updates can have a high throughput while deployment need to progress at steady pace
+  * Instance updates can have high throughput while deployments need to progress at a steady pace
+* Use `POST /deploy/progress` to make the reconciliation loop progress and have deterministic tests
+  * The reconciliation loop would require a scheduling library to run periodically (for instance, every 10s)
-* Introduce the concept of `DeploymentStrategy` to support for different deployment strategies (canary, percentage rollout, etc.)
+* Introduce the concept of `DeploymentStrategy` to support different deployment strategies (canary, percentage rollout, etc.)
-  * The `DeploymentTrigger` delegate the `desired_state` updates to the `DeploymentStrategy`
+  * The `DeploymentTrigger` delegates the `desired_state` updates to the `DeploymentStrategy`
-* Use semantic version instead of `SHA1 hashes` as it makes test more readable while not changing the logic (aka. `SHA1 hashes` can still be used)
+* Use semantic versioning instead of `SHA1 hashes` as it makes tests more readable while not changing the logic (i.e., `SHA1 hashes` can still be used)
-*

 ## Implemented vs. Skipped